 Legend has long wanted Raul Castro to only be the shadow of his brother Fidel.

-When the spies of the KGB and the CIA look at his case, it is clear that for more than half a century the last Castro has always known how to be indispensable to the Cuban revolution.
-T his documentary. "unveils this shadowy man", main actor of the Cuban revolution, who survived the cold war and the implosion of the USSR, was President of Cuba from 2008 to 2018 and who voluntary transfer power, but still remains very attentive to Cuba's future
+This documentary unveils this shadowy man: the main actor of the Cuban revolution who survived the cold war and the implosion of the USSR, and the President of Cuba from 2008 to 2018 and still remains very attentive to Cuba's future.